OR WAIT 15 SECS

 Bascom Palmer Eye Institute: an eye to the future

-“The Bascom Palmer Eye Institute is incredibly honored to be named the Best Overall Program and the Best Residency Program once again in the Ophthalmology Times® survey,” said Eduardo Alfonso, MD, Kathleen and Stanley J. Glaser Chair in Ophthalmology, and director, Bascom Palmer Eye Institute, University of Miami Miller School of Medicine.
+“The Bascom Palmer Eye Institute is incredibly honored to be named the Best Overall Program and the Best Residency Program once again in the Ophthalmology Times® survey,” said Eduardo C. Alfonso, MD, holder of the Kathleen and Stanley J. Glaser Chair in Ophthalmology, and director, Bascom Palmer Eye Institute, University of Miami Miller School of Medicine.
 “Since its founding, Bascom Palmer has been making life-changing discoveries in every field of ophthalmology.”

 Alfonso said he credits the institute’s focus on the future for its success.